MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ---
-title: Managing Brexit in Business Central
+title: Brexit impact on in Business Central - United Kingdom leaving the European Union
-description: Learn about recommended steps you can take in Business Central to help manage Brexit.
+description: Learn about recommended steps you can take in Business Central to help manage Brexit and impact after United Kingdom is leaving the European Union.
 author: sorenfriisalexandersen
 ms.service: dynamics365-business-central
 ms.topic: article